chipster/chipster-openshift/k3s/change-k3s-version.md

 popd
 ```

 Configure Chipster to store data in these directories.
+Add the following configuration to your `~/values.yaml`.
 Unfortunately there are to separate configuration sections for each database: one for Chipster to create a hostPath volume (e.g. `databases.auth.hostPath`), and another for the database itself to use that volume (e.g. 'auth-postgresql.persistence.existingClaim`):

 ```yaml
 deployments: